Jeff Demps: New England Patriots

 Demps skipped the 2012 NFL Combine and Draft in favor of preparing for the 2012 Summer Olympics.
 However, he attracted interest from NFL teams after the Olympics, and agreed to terms on a three-year deal with the New England Patriots on August 17, 2012.
 On August 31, 2012, he was placed on injured reserve and thus missed the entire 2012 season.

 Tampa Bay Buccaneers

 On April 27, 2013, the Patriots traded Demps to the Tampa Bay Buccaneers along with a seventh-round selection (229th overall) in the 2013 NFL draft for running back LeGarrette Blount.
 Demps was released by the Buccaneers on August 30, 2014, as part of the final roster cuts.
 On August 31, Demps was re-signed to the Buccaneers' practice squad.

 Indianapolis Colts

 Demps signed with the Indianapolis Colts on October 21, 2014.
 He was released on October 29, and re-signed on November 25.
 Demps was waived by Indianapolis on May 4, 2015.

 Personal life

-Demps' cousin is New York Jets wide receiver Malachi Corley.
+Demps' cousin is Cleveland Browns wide receiver Malachi Corley.